One-Shot Adaptation of GAN in Just One CLIP: Experiments

-\subsubsection{Qualitative Results.}
+\subsection{Qualitative Results}

-Fig. \ref{fig:result_face} shows the image result generated by the target generator adapted from the source generator pre-trained with FFHQ.
-For comparison, we also show the images generated from the baseline models.
-In all cases, the results show that the baseline models of few-shot GAN adaptation and StyleGAN-NADA suffer from overfitting problems in which facial identities are almost identical.
-Especially in the case of Few-shot GAN adaptation, we could observe that the generated images failed to reflect the attributes of the source domain due to the severe overfitting, and in some cases, model training for domain adaptation failed.
-In the case of StyleGAN-NADA, the generated images partially contains the content of source domain images, but the model could not accurately reflect the texture of the target image.
+Fig.~\ref{fig:result_face}(up) shows the image result generated by the target generator adapted from the source generator pre-trained with FFHQ.
+For comparison, we also show the images generated from the state-of-the-art baseline models: Few-shot GAN adaptation \cite{Fewshot}, StyleGAN-NADA \cite{nada}, Relaxed Spatial Structural Alignment (RSSA)~\cite{rssa}, and Mind the Gap \cite{mind}.
+In all cases, the results show that the baseline models of few-shot GAN adaptation and StyleGAN-NADA suffer from overfitting problems, and in some cases, the model training for adaptation failed.
+For RSSA, the model showed diverse generated outputs which indicates that the model partially solved the overfitting problem.
+However, the generated outputs still show same facial components (e.g. eyes), which indicate that the model could not fully address the overfitting problem.

 In the case of Mind the Gap, unlike previous baselines, the model generates diverse images while preserving the content of the source domain images.
 However, the generated images did not properly reflect the domain texture of the target image in most cases, and only relatively easy characteristics such as global color or background were mainly changed.
-In particular, when the target image shows a large difference from the source domain (e.g. rough sketch in 2nd row of left side), the above issue is more pronounced.
 On the other hand, our model generates images that accurately reflect the complex texture (e.g. brushstroke, sketch line) of the target image while preserving the contents of the source domain images.